trombonee/amazon-review-scraper/README.md

 # AmazonReviewScraper
-Script that pulls up to first 50 verified amazon reviews for given product search urls Output data is given in json and csv format
+Script that pulls up to first 50 verified amazon reviews for given product search urls.
+Output data is given in json and csv format.

 # Setup
 - Install necessary python packages (look at import statements)